 - In real life, baboons will kidnap puppies from mother dogs and raise them as guard dogs.
 The baboons even treat them like humans do!

-- Some going as far as using babytalk and other baby-associated behavior with them.
+- Many people view their pets as adopted family members, especially animals such as dogs or cats.
+Some go as far as using babytalk and other baby-associated behavior with them.

 - There's a woman called Marina Chapman, now living in England, who claims she was kidnapped as a young child in Colombia, abandoned in the jungle, and taken in by a troop of colobus monkeys with whom she lived for five years.